dddpt-epfl-phd/dhs-nerd/reports/report.md

 All articles are versioned, for example as of this report Bioley-Orjulaz just got updated from a [2004 version](https://hls-dhs-dss.ch/articles/002356/2004-09-30/) to [a new one](https://hls-dhs-dss.ch/articles/002356/2021-11-08/) with cross-linking.
 It clearly shows that the question of cross-linking is currently being adressed at the HDS, at the same time this project has been going.

 Most articles are quite short, consisting of a single paragraph, while a few articles are much longer.
-Articles about themes are longer on average.
-Spatial articles
+As can be seen in figure figXXX, articles about themes are longer on average.
+While spatial articles are the longest.

 ![articles lengths by category](./figures/articles_lengths_by_category.png "articles lengths by category")

+The HDS is used as a source by Wikipedia and Wikidata.
+The coverage in Wikidata in particular is very good with 88% of HDS articles having a Wikidata entity linking to them.
+Regarding Wikipedia, 49% of HDS articles have a corresponding article in the German Wikipedia, for French and Italian the coverage is 28% and 20% respectively.
+Breaking those statistics further by category as in figure figXXX yields new insights: spatial articles are very well covered in all Wikipedias; families and people are well covered in Wikidata but not so in Wikipedia; themes are somewhere in between with a medium coverage in both Wikidata and Wikipedia.
+The most interesting result for the rest of our work is the much better coverage of people in the German Wikipedia at 44%.

 ![percentage of articles in Wikidata and Wikipedias](./figures/percent_articles_in_wd_by_category.png "percentage of articles in Wikidata and Wikipedias")
-*image_caption*

 ## 3) Methodology